Regulatory actions for June 4, 2025

 June 4, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Mindset Medical.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Amylyx, Beam, Maat, Pheast, Sanofi, Spinogenix, Teijin, Tenpoint.

 Briefs